The Legend of Ogopogo

 “Ogopogo” of course!

-Long time residents of the Okanagan are long familiar with the folklore legend about a sea snake that dwells in the waters of Okanagan Lake.
+Long time residents of the Okanagan are long familiar with the folklore legend about a sea snake called the Ogopogo that dwells in the waters of Okanagan Lake.
 In fact, Okanagan First Nations people referred to the creature as “N’Haatik” which translates into “Lake Serpent Spirit”.
 According to legend the creature is said to live in underwater caves.

 It was affectionately dubbed “Ogopogo” after a popular song in the 1920’s by the Vancouver Province newspaper on August 24, 1926 and the name has stuck ever since!
 Legend says the shape of the sea creature takes after the shape of Okanagan Lake itself.